tsileo/microblog.pub/README.md

    - [CI runs "federation" tests against two instances](https://d.a4.io/tsileo/microblog.pub)
    - Project is running 2 up-to-date instances ([here](https://microblog.pub) and [there](https://a4.io))
    - The core ActivityPub code/tests are in [Little Boxes](https://github.com/tsileo/little-boxes) (but needs some cleanup)
-   - Manually tested against [Mastodon](https://github.com/tootsuite/mastodon) and other platforms
+   - Manually tested against other major platforms

 ## User Guide